KiruthikaSelvaraj1/CODING-SAMURAI-INTERNSHIP-TASK/project3-ai_stockprice_prediction/README.md

-# Project 3: AI for Predicting Stock Prices - Advanced Deep Learning Model
+# Project 3: AI for Predicting Stock Prices

 A comprehensive project demonstrating advanced machine learning techniques for predicting stock prices based on historical data.
 This project implements **LSTM neural networks** and **deep learning** with emphasis on **time series analysis** and **evaluation metrics**.